Intel 8086: Interrupts

-Interrupts on the 8086 are can be either software or hardware-initiated.
+Interrupts on the 8086 can be either software or hardware-initiated.
 Interrupts are long calls that also save the processor status.
 Interrupt routines typically end with a IRET instruction.
 All interrupts have a 8-bit interrupt number associated with them.
 This number is used to look up a segment:offset in a 256 element interrupt vector table stored at addresses 0-3FFH.
 When any type of interrupt is encountered, the processor status is pushed, CS and IP are pushed, and the interrupt number is multiplied by four to index a new execution address which is loaded from the vector table.

 There are three types of software interrupt instructions: INT n, INTO, and a single-byte INT 3 used for debugging.

 There are two kinds of hardware interrupts: maskable and non-maskable.

 Non-maskable interrupts are higher priority than maskable interrupts.
 They cannot be disabled by interrupt enable.
 A low to high transition on the NMI pin essentially causes an INT 2 to execute.

 Maskable interrupts are enabled and disabled by the STI and CLI instructions respectively.
 When the INTR is asserted by a hardware device, the 8086 asserts INTA twice, reading an 8-bit interrupt number from the bus.
-This number is multiplied by four to point to the associated interrupt service routine in the vector table.
+This number is multiplied by four to point to the associated interrupt service routine address in the vector table.
 Maskable interrupts are disabled when INTA is asserted, but are re-enabled upon executing the IRET instruction at the end of the interrupt service routine.